taylorlapeyre/taylorlapeyre.github.io/index.md

 I've worked closely with the [Louisiana Biomedical Research Network][lbrn] at LSU for three years.
 During that time, I rebuilt and redesigned their website from scratch.

-I have a treasured [collection of personal projects][github] that I've built over the years.
+I have a treasured [collection of personal projects][projects] that I've built over the years.

 I love to talk about software, clothing, design, music, and many other things.
 You can reach me through [Twitter][twitter] or [email][email].